Skip to Main Content

 Planning a Visit

-With no confirmed hours, booking method, or pricing data in the public record, the practical advice is to approach Bayi as you would any locally-oriented independent in a residential Hong Kong neighbourhood: arrive with flexibility, go early if you are uncertain about capacity, and treat the absence of an English-language digital presence as information about the room's primary audience rather than as a deterrent.
+Bayi is recommended for reservations and is open Tuesday through Sunday for lunch and dinner, with Monday closed.
+Arrive with flexibility and go early if you are uncertain about capacity.
 Water Street in Sai Wan is accessible from the Sai Ying Pun MTR station on the Island Line, which makes the logistics direct from most parts of Hong Kong Island.
 The surrounding area offers enough alternative options that an exploratory visit carries low risk.

 For visitors building a broader Central and Western itinerary, the district's dining range is wide enough to accommodate a serious multi-day program.
-The Michelin end of the spectrum is well documented; the residential-neighbourhood end, which includes Bayi, rewards the kind of research that goes beyond the standard digital surface.
+The Michelin end of the spectrum is well documented; the residential-neighbourhood end, which includes Bayi, rewards a closer look.

 Cost Snapshot